jfiksel/github-classroom-for-students/README.md

 ```

 2. We will email you a link to an assignment.
-This will happen for each new assignment.
-The first time that you click the link, you will be asked to be added to an organization.
-Please do this.
-Then follow the instructions for getting the homework repository set up.
+This will happen for each new assignment Then follow the instructions for getting the homework repository set up.
 You should now have a repository for this homework.
+Note that after you accept an assignment for the first time, we will send you an invite to join the classroom organization as a member.
+Please accept this.

 3. Enter the homework repository on GitHub (this is online--GitHub is different from Git!).
 Click “Clone or Download”, and make sure it says “Clone with SSH” in bold in the top left of the pop-up box.
 If not, click on the blue “Use SSH” button on the top right of the pop-up box.
 Now copy the link in the box to your clipboard.

 4. In RStudio, go to File -> New Project.
 Click Version Control, then Git.
 Paste the link you just copied into the Repository URL box.
 Leave the Project directory name blank.
 Create this as a subdirectory of your homeworks folder.
 An RStudio project should now open up, which will allow you to start working on your homework assignment.

-If you're not working with RStudio, you do this in the shell.
+If you're not working with RStudio, you can do this in the shell.
 Navigate inside of your `homeworks` directory and then type `git clone repository-link` where `repository link` should be replaced with the link you copied to your clipboard in step 3.

 5. After you make changes to the homework assignment, commit them.
 What are commits you ask?
 Commits are essentially taking a snapshot of your projects.
 For example, if I make changes to a code so that it prints "Hello world", and then commit them with an informative message, I can look at the history of my commits and view the code that I wrote at that time.
 If I made some more changes to the function that resulted in an error, I could go back to the commit where the code was originally working.
 This prevents you from creating several versions of your homework (homework-v1, homework-v2, ...) or from trying to remember what your code originally looked like.